Most Famous Logos With a Deer

 Logo Porsche

-In the case of the German car manufacturer Porsche, the logo contains an image of a horse; from a deer, there are only antlers.
-Moreover, judging by the number, they would be enough for three animals at once.
-These elements are located inside a rectangular heraldic shield with a narrowed base, which is divided into four approximately equal segments.
+In the case of the German automaker Porsche, the logo features an image of a horse and only antlers from a deer.
+And, judging by the number, they would be enough for three animals at once.
+These elements are contained within a rectangular heraldic shield with a narrowed base, divided into approximately four equal segments.
 They are balanced by patterns of alternating red and black stripes.
-The entire graphic composition, including the forked horns, is a reminder of the Free People’s State of Württemberg coat of arms, which was previously (until 1938) used as the emblem of Porsche.
+The entire graphic composition, including the forked horns, recalls the coat of arms of the Free People’s State of Württemberg, which was previously used (until 1938) as Porsche’s emblem.

 Finlandia